 15. Me, Myself & Irene (2000)

 Charlie, a state police trooper, is naive when it comes to dealing with people.
-At most of the times, he’s ridiculed, bullied and taken undue advantage of, only because of his shyness and lack of retaliation.
-As his wife leaves him after having an affair with her mixed-race boyfriend and giving birth to triplet Afro-American boys, although Charlie is respected by his sons, he is still ridiculed by the rest of the town.
+Most of the time, he’s ridiculed, bullied, and taken undue advantage of, only because of his shyness and lack of retaliation.
+As his wife leaves him after having an affair with her mixed-race boyfriend and giving birth to triplet Afro-American boys, although his sons respect Charlie, he is still ridiculed by the rest of the town.
 Because of the continued oppression, Charlie develops a split personality under the name of another identity who calls himself Hank.
-As opposed to Charlie’s nature, Hank is foul-mouthed, violent and mostly angry with fits of rage.
-Charlie’s superior orders him to escort Irene, a hit-and-run convict to NYC from Rhode Island while being followed by Irene’s adversaries.
-They bond on the way while Charlie and Hank together take down the people who were following them.
+As opposed to Charlie’s nature, Hank is foul-mouthed, violent, and mostly angry with fits of rage.
+Charlie’s superior orders him to escort Irene, a hit-and-run convict, to NYC from Rhode Island while being followed by Irene’s adversaries.
+They bond on the way while Charlie and Hank together take down the people who are following them.
 The film fared about average, only owing to Jim Carrey’s exceptional acting skills.

 Read More: Best Navy SEAL Movies of All Time